-The exhibition dealing with art academies' galleries is curated by Gregor Taul, curator of the EKA G gallery at the Estonian Academy of Arts.
-Taul was invited to curate this exhibition by KUNO steering group in January 2013 upon presenting his project idea of creating a platform for discussing the role of exhibitions within the art academies.
+The exhibition which deals with art galleries at art schools is curated by Gregor Taul gallerist of Estonian Academy of Arts, and will comprise both BA and MA students from each KUNO academy.
+Gregor was invited to curate this exhibition by KUNO steering group in January upon presentation of his project idea of creating a student platform for discussing the role of galleries in the art academies.